arthur-jacquin/edit/philosophy.md

 All the interaction between edit and its environment happens through `termbox.h`.
-Therefore if one want to embed the editor in its own (GPLv3) software, make it work on Windows, or build a Graphical User Interface, all you have to do is to replace `termbox.h` with a file adapted to your targetted environment and providing the same API.
+Therefore if one want to embed the editor in its own (GPLv3) software, make it work on Windows, or build a Graphical User Interface, all there is to do is to replace `termbox.h` with a file adapted to the targetted environment and providing the same API.

 ### No elaborated data structures for storing text